oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the document or person involved

-The district courts in Oklahoma hears small claims cases such as;
+The district courts in Oklahoma typically hear small claims cases such as:

-• Bad Debt: This is a kind of case that needs the plaintiff to prove that the debt exists, its sum, due payment date, and evidence that the defendant is yet to fulfill an obligation.
+• Bad Debt: This is a kind of case that needs the plaintiff to prove that the debt exists, its sum, the due payment date, and evidence that the defendant is yet to fulfill an obligation

-• Personal Injury: An entity’s thoughtless conduct can make another person supper personal injury.
-The affected person can sue to get recompense.
+• Personal Injury: An entity’s thoughtless conduct can cause another person to suffer personal injury.
+The affected person can sue for recompense.

-• Property Damage: A party can sue as a result of a breach of property agreement.
-This case is typical between landowners and occupants.
+• Property Damage: A party can sue for breach of a property agreement.
+This case is typical of landowners and occupants.

 disclaimer